bcgov/nr-polaris-collection/polaris/deploy/roles/create_project_directories/README.md

-# create_project_directories - Create directory structure on server
+# create_project_directories - Manage Directory Structure for a Service

-This Ansible role manages the creation of directories for a service.
-It ensures the required directory structure is in place, sets the current service version, and removes old service installation directories while retaining at least the three most recent versions.
+This Ansible role ensures the correct directory structure for a service is in place.
+It handles the creation of necessary directories, sets the current service version symlink, and removes outdated service installation directories while retaining the three most recent versions.

 ## Role Variables